-Notice is hereby given that the General Meeting of Jupiter Mines Limited ACN 105 991 740 (Company) will be held on Friday, 19 February 2021 at 5:00pm AEDT.
-The Meeting will be held at Company's offices at Level 10, 16 St Georges Terrace, Perth, Western Australia, for attendance by the Company Secretary only and online via live audio webcast for attendance by all other Shareholders.
+Notice is hereby given that the General Meeting of Jupiter Mines Limited ACN 105 991 740 (Company) will be held on Tuesday, 27 April 2021 at 5:00pm AEST.
+The Meeting will be held at Company's offices at Level 10, 16 St Georges Terrace, Perth, Western Australia and online via live audio webcast for attendance by all Shareholders.